Three Arch Bay

-Three Arch Bay is a 29 acre private gated community located at the southern end of Laguna Beach, California.
+Three Arch Bay is a 29 acre private gated community located in the South Laguna neighborhood of Laguna Beach, California.
+It is named for a formation of three natural arches in the rocky cliffs along the ocean.
 The community features some oceanfront homes with swimming pools built into the intertidal rocks which are replenished by the incoming tides.

-While its beach is inaccessible except through the private community, it is not truly private.
-There are no actual private beaches in mainland California.
-The California Constitution provides that all beaches seaward of the mean high tide line (the damp or wet sand) are public property, and that the public has a fundamental right to access.

 History

 According to a letter of Dana Point developer Sidney Woodruff, the entire 29 acre site was purchased in 1926 for $135,000.